-- Pregnant workers (Directive 92/85/EEC): As MCCPs are classified as having hazardous effects via lactation, employers should conduct risk assessments for any pregnant or breastfeeding workers and decide on the measures to be taken. - Via its classification, MCCPs is covered by: - EU Ecolabel Regulation 66/2010 that stipulates that the EU Ecolabel cannot be awarded to goods containing substances or preparations / mixtures meeting the criteria for classification as toxic, hazardous to the environment, carcinogenic, mutagenic or toxic for reproduction (CMR), in accordance with Regulation (EC) No 1272/2008 nor to goods containing substances referred to in Article 57 of Regulation (EC) No 1907/2006 (REACH). - SEVESO III Directive 2012/18/EU, according to which substances classified as Aquatic Acute 1 and Aquatic Chronic 1 have to follow requirements for holding at least 100 t (lower tier) or 200 t (upper tier). - The Basel Convention applies to MCCPs because it includes a waste category for organohalogen compounds in general. - The Helsinki Convention on the Protection of the Marine Environment of the Baltic Sea Area (HELCOM) considered MCCPs as a substance of specific concern to the Baltic Sea, according to the final report of the HAZARDOUS project in 2009.19 - Commercial grade MCCPs may also contain Short Chain Chlorinated Paraffins (SCCPs, carbon chain lengths between 10 and 13) that are recognised as POPs and are restricted by the Stockholm Convention since 2017.
+- Pregnant workers (Directive 92/85/EEC): As MCCPs are classified as having hazardous effects via lactation, employers should conduct risk assessments for any pregnant or breastfeeding workers and decide on the measures to be taken. - Via its classification, MCCPs is covered by: - EU Ecolabel Regulation 66/2010 that stipulates that the EU Ecolabel cannot be awarded to goods containing substances or preparations / mixtures meeting the criteria for classification as toxic, hazardous to the environment, carcinogenic, mutagenic or toxic for reproduction (CMR), in accordance with Regulation (EC) No 1272/2008 nor to goods containing substances referred to in Article 57 of Regulation (EC) No 1907/2006 (REACH). - SEVESO III Directive 2012/18/EU, according to which substances classified as Aquatic Acute 1 and Aquatic Chronic 1 have to follow requirements for holding at least 100 t (lower tier) or 200 t (upper tier). - The Basel Convention applies to MCCPs because it includes a waste category for organo-halogen compounds in general. - The Helsinki Convention on the Protection of the Marine Environment of the Baltic Sea Area (HELCOM) considered MCCPs as a substance of specific concern to the Baltic Sea, according to the final report of the HAZARDOUS project in 2009.20 - Commercial grade MCCPs may also contain components with chain lengths below C14, typically C13, and components above C17, typically C18.
+Carbon chain lengths between 10 and 13 are part of the typical composition of commercial grade MCCPs and were always present during MCCP assessment and testing. - Carbon chain lengths between 10 and 13 are recognised as POPs and are restricted by the Stockholm Convention since 2017 and in the UNECE/LRTAP POPs-protocol since 2009.
+As a global pollutant, MCCPs are currently discussed as a candidate to be nominated to the Stockholm Convention for global phase-out of production and consumption.21